Name of Volunteer: Fidel Nemenzo

 6) Background of students:

-7) Schedule of activities/list of topics covered during your visit:
+7) Please provide (if possible) any schedule of activities/list of topics covered during your visit.

 Please also mention the references you used or any text books that were referred to: